-Chilli has always been a winter staple for me, my mom used to make it for us, and although I probably like mine a lot spicer now, it always reminds me of home.
-Most chilli recipes call for a lot of beef, and a touch of beans, but I like to turn my recipe on its head.
-A half serving of beef and a double portion of beans makes this Bean & Beef Chilli a protein powerhouse and the perfect winter dinner.
+Chili has always been a winter staple for me, my mom used to make it for us, and although I probably like mine a lot spicer now, it always reminds me of home.
+Most chili recipes call for a lot of beef, and a touch of beans, but I like to turn my recipe on its head.
+A half serving of beef and a double portion of beans make this beef and bean chili a protein powerhouse and the perfect winter dinner.

 - Prep Time: 10 minutes

 - Cook Time: 50 minutes

 - Total Time: 1 hour